 Elisa Camahort Page

-Elisa Camahort Page is an expert on Diversity, Inclusion and Equity and a best-known as the founding COO of BlogHer, Inc, where she built the company by building community, coalitions, and the case for both an entirely new market and a growth strategy built on a foundation of inclusivity.
-Founded in 2005, BlogHer grew from a grassroots phenomenon to a national women’s media brand and was sold in 2014.
+Elisa Camahort Page is an expert on Diversity, Equity, and Inclusion.
+She is best known as the founding COO of BlogHer, Inc, where she built the company by building community, coalitions, and the case for both an entirely new market and a growth strategy built on a foundation of inclusivity.
+Founded in 2005, BlogHer grew from a grassroots phenomenon to a national women's media brand and sold in 2014.
 Elisa stayed as Chief Community Officer of the acquiring company until 2017.
 She subsequently co-authored Amazon #1 New Release Road Map for Revolutionaries: Resistance, Activism, and Advocacy for All, published by Ten Speed Press in September 2018.

-Elisa is a writer, public speaker, and has advised leaders from fledgling entrepreneurs to major media companies on how to make the most of the opportunities when content, community, and commerce collide.
-She also sits on several boards and advisory committees focused on the intersection of tech, media, and social justice.
-She has been honored by Forbes, Fast Company, and Fortune, has spoken at SXSW, TEDx, and the 92nd Street Y, and has been published in the Wall Street Journal, Mashable, and Fortune Magazine.
+Elisa is a writer, public speaker and has advised leaders from fledgling entrepreneurs to major media companies to make the most of opportunities when content, community, and commerce collide.
+She also sits on several boards, and advisory committees focused on the intersection of tech, media, and social justice.
+Forbes, Fast Company, and Fortune have honored her for her work.
+Elisa has spoken at SXSW, TEDx, and the 92nd Street Y, and has published in the Wall Street Journal, Mashable, and Fortune Magazine.

 Elisa's guiding principle is that Innovation+Empathy>Innovation+

 Walking the Inclusive Culture Talk: Align your Processes, Procedures, and Policies with the Culture You Want.